milobarkow/GPC-Plotter/README.md

 # GPC Plotter Python Script

 The GPC Plotter is a Python script designed to plot and analyze gpc data from files with the extension `.arw`.
-It utilizes various Python libraries, including `matplotlib`, `scipy`, and `numpy`, to visualize and analyze the chromatography data.
-The script offers three main functionalities: plotting individual datas, plotting all datas together, and deconvoluting datas to identify individual peaks.
+The script offers three main functionalities: plotting individual data, plotting all data together, and deconvoluting data to identify individual peaks.

 ## Prerequisites